HowToDoInJava

 </dependency>

-Or you can download the latest jar files from maven repository.
+Or we can download the latest jar files from its maven repository.

-Let’s list down and get familiar with important classes which we are going to use in this application.
+Let’s list down and get familiar with the essential classes we will use in this application.

 • com.itextpdf.text.Document : This is the most important class in iText library and represent PDF document instance.
 If you need to generate a PDF document from scratch, you will use the Document class.
 First you must create a Document instance.
 Then you must open it.
 After that you add content to the document.
 Finally you close the Document instance.